pydantic/pytest-examples/example/README.md

     [1, 2, 3],
 )
 """
-'this is an example of how pytest-examples is used' 123
+this is an example of how pytest-examples is used
+123
 [1, 2, 3]
 """